Izder456/fzonline/README.md

 # fzonline
-Three f-zero games ported to online.
+Three F-ZERO games ported to online.

 # How to Use
 go to site: